Biography

 who found the Baptism & Parents of Thomas and his brother James

-for kindly providing a scanned copy of the Original Will transcribed below
+and to Lyn Mealy (Australia) for kindly providing a scanned copy of the Original Will of Thomas Scard transcribed below

-His brother James was also indentured at Christchurch at the age of thirteen as a Cooper in 1748 and later married Elizabeth Guthridge at Christchurch in 1758 settling at Gosport.
-Thomas carried
+arranged by his father.
+His brother James was also indentured at Christchurch at the age of thirteen as a Cooper in 1748 and later married Elizabeth Guthridge at Christchurch in

 Click on image to enlarge

-(Register of Duties paid on Aprentices' Indentures 1710-1811. courtesy of Ancestry.com)
+(Register of Duties paid on Apprentices' Indentures 1710-1811. courtesy of Ancestry.com)

-Southampton on the 10th Feb 1763.
-On the 9th November 1763 Thomas Scard Filed a complaint accusing Thomas Cooper [the younger] stealing Articles including whips and books.
-As the complaint
+1763 On the 9th November 1763 Thomas Scard Filed a complaint accusing Thomas Cooper [the younger] stealing Articles including whips and books.
+As the complaint progressed,

-Thomas Scard, a volume of magazines in the prior year [1762].
-An Estreat of recognizance by "Thomas Scard, Saddler of Southampton and John Cockleford of Southampton, butcher" on this same
+the home of Thomas Scard, a volume of magazines in the prior year [1762].
+An Estreat of recognizance by "Thomas Scard, Saddler of Southampton and John Cockleford of

-date.
-A 'True Bill' was issued in the Indictment of Thomas Cooper the younger of Southampton, saddler, on the 13th January 1764 'for stealing a book of the value of 10d belonging to Thomas Scard'.
+Southampton, butcher" on this same date.
+A 'True Bill' was issued in the Indictment of Thomas Cooper the younger of Southampton, saddler, on the 13th January 1764

-that the family had their home in Totton 1 mile of Eling;
+Later documents imply that the family had their home in Totton 1 mile of Eling;

 1764 Child 1: John [1764-1838] baptised at All Saints Southampton on the 25th May 1764.